laro/Cilia/6 .../3 Unfinished Ideas.md

 ### `T^` to Objects of Other Languages

-We can redefine `T^` for special cases, like interoperability with garbage collected languages like C# and Java.
+We can redefine `T^` for interoperability with other languages, e.g. garbage collected languages like C# and Java.

 `T^` is defined via type traits `SharedPtrType`:
 - For all C++/Cilia classes `T^` is `SharedPtr<T>`: